 The often overwhelming nature of on-demand content viewing has been cited as one of the main frustrations among consumers.
 However, specific content is also one of the most common reasons signing up for a certain platform in the U.S..
 Especially exclusive and original TV shows and movies are increasingly popular among subscribers.
 Besides, premium video-on-demand (PVOD) has achieved a new significance since the coronavirus outbreak in early 2020.
 To keep themselves entertained whilst staying at home consumers purchased new movies that should be released in theaters.
 This trend seems to be continuing.
 The announcement of Warner to release movies in the theater and its streaming service on the same day in 2021 made over three in four respondents to a February 2021 survey subscribing to the SVOD provider HBO Max.

 Largely because consumers not only want SVOD but consider it an essential part of their lives, the U.S. SVOD market will continue to grow.
 Providing that companies capitalize on consumer preferences and market their services to potential audiences in a way that differentiates them from the rest, there is room for every new platform to build an audience, no matter how small.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.

-In the following 8 chapters, you will quickly find the 52 most important statistics relating to "Subscription Video On Demand".
+In the following 6 chapters, you will quickly find the 44 most important statistics relating to "Subscription video-on-demand in the United States".